-Apple mint (Menta suaveolens) is a lovely aromatic plant that can rapidly become obnoxious if not contained.
+Apple mint (Mentha suaveolens) is a lovely, aromatic mint plant that can rapidly become obnoxious if not contained.
 When kept confined, this is a beautiful herb with many fantastic culinary, medicinal and decorative properties.
 Let’s learn more about how to grow an apple mint herb plant.

 About Apple Mint Plants

 Europeans introduced this member of the mint family to America where it has been embraced as a garden plant including many cultivars.
-Reaching about two feet at maturity, apple mint plants have woolly stems, fragrant serrated leaves and terminal spikes that bear white or light pink flowers beginning in late summer or early fall.
+Reaching about 2 feet (.60 m.) at maturity, apple mint plants have woolly stems, fragrant serrated leaves and terminal spikes that bear white or light pink flowers beginning in late summer or early fall.

 How to Grow an Apple Mint Herb